-The 2019 Program will run from Monday, June 3 – Wednesday, July 31st, and will be 40 hours per week.
+The 2020 Program will run from Monday, June 1 – Friday, July 31st, and will be full-time.
 Summer stipends up to $1800 will be available to excellent applicants.
 Applicants are also encouraged to seek and apply for funding from their home institution or other sources.

 Please consult the Summer Internship FAQ page for further questions!